xinyanliang/xinyanliang.github.io/_pages/about.md

 I'm currently an associate professor (副教授/博导) with the College of Computer Science, Sichuan University, Chengdu, China.
 I'm also a member of [DICALab](https://dicalab.cn/) (Data Intelligence and Computing Arts Lab), which is led by Prof. [Jiancheng Lv](https://cs.scu.edu.cn/info/1303/13767.htm).
 I obtained my Ph.D. degree from School of Computer Science and Engineering, University of Electronic Science and Technology of China (UESTC) in Dec.
 2019, where I was very fortunate to be advised by Prof. [Zenglin Xu](http://faculty.hitsz.edu.cn/xuzenglin).

 I have broad interest in *Representation Learning*, *Machine Learning*, *Data Mining* and their potential applications to multimedia data.
 I am specifically interested in
-- **Representation Learning**: developing *unified theory* in data mining, computer vision, natural language processing, etc.
+- **Representation Learning**: developing *unified theory* in data mining, computer vision, natural language processing, etc;
-- **Unsupervised/Semi-supervised Learning**: learning from unlabeled/and labeled data;
+- **Unsupervised/Semi-supervised Learning**: learning from unlabeled/and few labeled data;
 - **Mlutiview/Multimodal learning**: learning from data represented by muliple views/modals;
 - **Online/Lifelong Learning**: learning models continuously from online streaming/continuous data;
 - **Deep Learning**: leveraging deep learning frameworks, including deep neural networks, deep matrix factorization, deep forest, and so on, to handle complex learning tasks;